 The installation of ArcGIS Desktop is a multi-step process (with only the first three steps required):

-- Install the ArcGIS License Manager (if a 10.6 license manager does not already exist for your use).
+- Install the ArcGIS License Manager (if a 2018.0 or later license manager does not already exist for your use).
 If you intend to use ArcGIS Desktop as a Single Use version only, you do not need to install ArcGIS License Manager.
 More information on the License Manager installing the License Manager.

 - Install ArcGIS Desktop.